haticecardak/Predicting_Stock_Price-IAM592-Project/README.md

 Data Set Description:

-I used different assets from the stock market and also I included silver and gold prices.
+I used different assets from the stock market and also included silver and gold prices.
+I prepare dataset for querying all data in a same way.

 1- Stock Market Data Set
-I have downloaded historical data set from the yahoo finance.
+I have downloaded historical data (daily based 5Y) set from the yahoo finance.
 First stock is ASELSAN from the Borsa Istanbul and the other is NetFlix from the NASDAQ.

 2- Gold and Silver Data Set
-I have dowloaded daily basis historical data from investing.com website.
+I have dowloaded daily basis historical data(daily based 5Y) from investing.com website.